Developer(s) – Blueside

 Publisher(s) – Microsoft Game Studios

-The latest release in the Kingdom Under Fire series, pending the release of Kingdom Under Fire II, announced at the Tokyo Game Show, Circle of Doom follows the less familiar hack and slash formula of the series, as opposed to the more familiar gameplay aspects that the series is known for, which is real-time strategy.
-It received mixed reviews from critics following it’s release, and after having played it for some time, It’s pain to see why.
+The latest release in the Kingdom Under Fire series, pending the release of Kingdom Under Fire II, announced at the Tokyo Game Show, Kingdom Under Fire: Circle of Doom follows the less familiar hack and slash formula of the series, as opposed to the more familiar gameplay aspects that the series is known for, which is real-time strategy.
+It received mixed reviews from critics following its release, and after having played it for some time, It’s plain to see why.

 Graphics – 7/10